I.O.O.F. Centennial Building: Architecture

 The building was heavily remodeled by the Odd Fellows in the first decade of the twentieth century.
 The easternmost bay facing Chisholm Street was added circa 1903 and contains a recessed corner entrance on the first floor, surmounted by an open balcony and by an enclosed brick third story.
 The protruding addition resembles a prow, and gives the building a distinctive look.
 The limestone portal that leads to the recessed door features a lintel displaying 'IOOF' in raised letters; the same acronym is displayed in brickwork above the third-story windows, together with a rectangular masonry plaque containing the primary symbol of the Independent Order of Odd Fellows (a three-link chain with the letters F, L and T, referring to the motto "Friendship, Love and Truth").
 The third story was designed to blend with the 1876 exterior, but is faced with a darker tint brick.

 The I.O.O.F.
 Centennial Building features unusual architectural highlights, icons and peculiarities that are specially tied to its purpose as home for the lodge and its secret eleemosynary mission: the third-story temple, for instance, can only be reached via an antechamber, so that people who were in need could enter and exit the room without being exposed.
-Both doors were always manned, never opened simultaneously, and access was only by secret code twice recognized and acknowledged.
+Both doors were always guarded, never opened simultaneously, and access was only by secret code twice recognized and acknowledged.
 Artifacts and furnishings are still present.

 The building was not the first constructed using its triangular ground-plan: aside from a possibly unique triangular Roman temple built on a similarly constricted site in the city of Verulamium, Britannia, the Maryland Inn in Annapolis (1782) predates it.